 The doctors at Mater wrestle with Stella’s fading life for what seems like an eternity.
 After an hour of struggling to stabilize her, the doctors take her to the ICU.

 “I think she will live.
-She lucky to have been brought when she was brought” one of the doctors tells John and the cops, who have just arrived.
+She’s lucky to have been brought when she was brought” one of the doctors tells John and the cops, who have just arrived.

 Relief is written on John’s face.
-It is obvious he was being treated as a suspect.
+It was becoming obvious that he was being treated as a suspect.